masterminds-kenya/social_network/checklist.md

   - [ ] Will limit request to only get new insights since last request
   - [x] In case we do get duplicates, it will NOT create duplicates in DB
     - [x] Will update if our DB info is out-of-date
-- [ ] Flash messages for any processes that do not have an obvious update.
+- [x] Flash messages for any processes that do not have an obvious update.
-  - [ ] Get new posts
+  - [x] Get new posts
-  - [ ] get new insights
+  - [x] get new insights
-  - [ ] get new audiences
+  - [x] get new audiences
+  - [x] get new online_followers
+  - [x] delete function completed
 - [x] Remove link to get Online Followers Report since it is also called by get insights.
-- [ ] Ability to update IG account followers_count and media_count stored in Audience
+- [x] Ability to update IG account followers_count and media_count stored in Audience
-- [ ] Get new Audience data should also call to get the IG account info (followers_count & media_count).
+- [x] Get new Audience data should also call to get the IG account info (followers_count & media_count).
 - [x] Move/Relabel/remove 'Admin - Log' link on user detail view.
 - [s] Add migration functionality?
 - [x] Move hosting and FaceBook settings to Bacchus